haraldfianbakken/ocp-we/README.md

 ## OCP WE - Technical challenge
 ![Microsoft Cloud Workshops](/challenge1/media/we-ms-cloud-workshop.png "Microsoft Cloud Workshops") Welcome to the OCP WE Technical challenge.
 Let's have some Tech fun today!
-There are to Hack challenges to be conquered! ...*are you and your team ready?*
+There are two hack challenges to be conquered! ...*are you and your team ready?*

 ![Microsoft Cloud Workshops](/challenge1/images/OCP_Darth_Vader.png  "Darth")
 >***Note:*** *Before you begin*...*Each challenge consists of **3 steps.***  ***Total planned time for each both challenges  to be completed is 2h40min.*** Recommended flow for each individual challenge: